Maine Court Records

 MaineCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on MaineCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What is Child Support and When Does it Occur in Maine?
+What is Child Support And When Does It Occur In Maine?

-In Maine, parents are obligated by state law to support their children’s financial, emotional and physical needs.
+In Maine, parents are generally obligated by state law to support their children’s financial, emotional, and physical needs.
 They are required to honor this legal obligation through child support payments.
 The state judiciary enforces this action by issuing child support court orders according to state child support guidelines.
-In most cases, the parent who does not live with the children sends these periodic payments to the primary caregiver with the custody of the child or children involved.
+In most cases, the parent who does not live with the children sends these periodic payments to the primary caregiver with custody of the child or children involved.

-Maine’s Division of Support Enforcement and Recovery (DSER) of the Department of Health and Human Services oversees payment and collection of child support payments as required by
+Maine’s Division of Support Enforcement and Recovery (DSER) of the Department of Health and Human Services oversees the payment and collection of child support payments as required by federal and state laws

 - The name of the person involved in the record, unless said person is a juvenile